Template: Labels filled out from left to right

 • Template: Labels filled out from top to bottom

-This section explains how you can setup a template to generate output pages with multiple labels in the sequence shown below (top to bottom): (If you instead want to fill out the labels from left to right, then you should refer to the section, ...
+This section explains how to set up a template to generate output pages with multiple labels in the sequence displayed below (top to bottom): (If you prefer to fill out the labels from left to right, please refer to the section, Template: Labels ...

 • Template examples